Concordium/concordium.github.io/source/mainnet/tutorials/eSealing/eSealing_dapp.rst

 .. note::

-   Comprehensive instructions on how to set up the |bw|, create an account in the |bw|, get some testnet CCD and run a local frontend can be found in :ref:`wCCD frontend-set-up section <wCCD-frontend-set-up>`.
+   Comprehensive instructions on how to set up the |bw|, create an account in the |bw|, get some testnet CCD and run a local frontend can be found in :ref:`setup a wallet<setup-wallet>`.

 The frontend supports the following two flows with the |bw| (or the |mw-gen2| that uses WalletConnect):